alexunder/alexunder.github.com/_posts/2015-03-27-android-ril-code-review-2.markdown

     }
 {% endhighlight %}

-## The core part of eventloop ##
+## The core part of eventloop

 The most important part of eventloop is ril_event_loop, it uses select system call to manage some file descriptors.
-And it has some details need to analysis.
+And it has some details need to analyze.

 {% highlight c %}
     void ril_event_loop()